Food Industry: Integrating UV-C Hygiene

 - No effect in shadow zones or beneath the workpiece

-Use case: pathogen control (Listeria, E. coli, Salmonella) where direct irradiation is legally permitted.
+Use case: pathogen control (Listeria, E. coli, Salmonella) where direct UV-C irradiation of the specific food is legally permitted.

 Efficacy note: UV-C at 254 nm inactivates microorganisms by disrupting their DNA.
 Achievable log reduction depends strongly on surface geometry.
 On smooth food-contact surfaces, studies report on the order of ~4–5 log at a cumulative fluence of roughly 20 mJ/cm².
 On real food surfaces the figure is substantially lower — e.g. only ~1.3–1.9 log on surface-inoculated frankfurters at doses of 1–4 J/cm² — because surface roughness, moisture and shadowing limit penetration.
 Any direct-product design therefore requires case-specific process validation, not a transferred headline figure.

-Typical application (international): sliced-meat lines (USA), dried herbs (EU-wide), inline juice treatment (FDA Juice HACCP).
+Typical application (international): sliced-meat lines (USA), inline juice treatment (FDA Juice HACCP under 21 CFR 179.39).

 3. Packaging Irradiation (Pre-Fill)